-Mrs. Hernandez became a Certified Safe Sitter Instructor allowing our district to now provide Safe Sitter Courses for students in 6th to 8th grade.
+F&LSE Hernandez coordinated and taught 4 Safe Sitter Courses during fiscal year 2022-2023 for students in 6th to 8th grade, each class consisting of 12 students.
+A total of 48 students obtained a Safe Sitter Certification.
 During this class, students learn the skills they need to care for themselves and younger children including safety skills, childcare skills, first aid and CPR.
 They also learned valuable business and life skills that they will be able to utilize when taking on odd jobs for family, friends, or neighbors.
-Students also received a fire station tour, played a variety of games, and received other safety information such as bicycle, pedestrian and fire safety.
+Students also received a fire station tour, played a variety of games, and received other safety information such as bicycle, pedestrian, and fire safety.